Basis of Presentation and Nature of Operations

 Note 1 — Basis of Presentation and Nature of Operations

 The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial statements and with Form 10-Q and Article 10 of Regulation S-X of the United States Securities and Exchange Commission (the “SEC”).
 Accordingly, they do not contain all information and footnotes required by GAAP for annual financial statements.
 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned and majority-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of March 31, 2019 and the results of operations, changes in stockholders’ equity, and cash flows for the periods presented.
-The results of operations for the three ended March 31, 2019 are not necessarily indicative of the operating results for the full fiscal year for any future period.
+In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of September 30, 2019 and the results of operations, changes in stockholders’ equity, and cash flows for the periods presented.
+The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of the operating results for the full fiscal year or any future period.

 These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes thereto included in the Company’s Annual Report on Form 10‑K for the year ended December 31, 2018.
 The Company’s accounting policies are described in the Notes to Consolidated Financial Statements in its Annual Report on Form 10‑K for the year ended December 31, 2018, and updated, as necessary, in this Quarterly Report on Form 10‑Q.

 Management has considered possible mitigating factors within our management plan on our ability to continue for at least a year from the date these financial statements are filed.
-The following items are management plans to alleviate any going concern issues:
+The following items are management plans:

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.